moust/MediaPlayer/README.md

 * `useiPhoneUseNativeControls` (Boolean) - determine whether to use custom MediaPlayer controls on iPhone device
 * `useAndroidUseNativeControls` (Boolean) - determine whether to use custom MediaPlayer controls on Android device
 * `alwaysUseNativeControls` (Boolean) - determine whether to always use browser native controls on all device
-* `displaySourceChooser` (Boolean) - determine whether tu display source chooser controler in controls bar
+* `displaySourceChooser` (Boolean) - determine whether to display source chooser controler in controls bar

 Known issues
 ---------------------------------